torstein-vik/zophie/PLANNING.md

 ## Philosophy guiding the design choices

-Choices should be made with the goal of achieving a natural human-machine interface.
+Choices should be made with the goal of achieving a workable and useful human-machine interface.

+We want to quickly include most of the main concepts of modern mathematics, rather than slowly building from the ground up.

 ## Mathematical content processing